-2. Increase the cigarette tax by at least a $1.00 per pack; and
+- Increase the cigarette by at least a $1.00 per pack; and

-Dedicated funding from the tobacco Master Settlement Agreement (MSA) for the Oklahoma Tobacco Settlement Endowment Trust (TSET) remained intact for fiscal year 2017, and the amount of funding dedicated to tobacco prevention and cessation programs by TSET even increased by close to $1.5 million.
+Dedicated funding from the tobacco Master Settlement Agreement (MSA) for the Oklahoma Tobacco Settlement Endowment Trust (TSET) remained intact for fiscal year 2018.
 Oklahoma voters made a wise decision by putting 75 percent of MSA payments each year into TSET, and the Lung Association will oppose any attempts to raid these funds by the legislature.

 Program initiatives of TSET and the Oklahoma Department of Health to prevent and reduce tobacco use include the Oklahoma Tobacco Helpline at 1-800-QUIT-NOW, cessation systems grants, community grants covering over 85 percent of the state's population, funding for tribal nations and other priority populations and statewide media campaigns intended to change the social norms related to tobacco use.

-In 2017, the American Lung Association in Oklahoma, along with strong public health partners, will continue to raise public awareness regarding the need for a comprehensive statewide smokefree law.
-We will also be supporting legislation that would increase the cigarette tax by a $1.00 per pack or more, and continue to protect funding for TSET and the Oklahoma Department of Health.
+In 2018, the American Lung Association in Oklahoma, along with public health partners, will continue to raise public awareness regarding the need for a comprehensive statewide smokefree law.
+We will continue to support legislation that would increase the price cigarette by a $1.50 per pack, and continue to protect funding for TSET and the Oklahoma Department of Health.